cesbo/help/src/content/docs/en/astra/delivery-broadcast/tbs-dvb-c-modulator.md

 Additional options could be added to the output address:

-- `bitrate=N` - default value depends on symbolrate and modulation type.
+- `bitrate=N`: default value depends on symbolrate and modulation type.
 For example for symbolrate 6900 and 256-QAM value will be 55
-- `gain=N` - signal level in range from 0 to 100.
+- `gain=N`: signal level in range from 0 to 100.
 Default value: 60

 ## Troubleshooting